Roland Vazquez: Career

 In 1977, Vazquez received a Jazz Performance Grant from the National Endowment for the Arts, which supported his recording Urban Ensemble – The Music of Roland Vazquez (1979).
-Billboard Magazine called the album "funky-salsa-bebop … a decade ahead of its time."
+Billboard Magazine called the album "funky-salsa-bebop ... a decade ahead of its time."
 From 1978 to 1981, he was a core member of Clare Fischer’s group Salsa Picante, appearing on the Grammy-winning album Salsa Picante 2+2.
-In 2009, The Aaron Copland Fund for Music, Inc. awarded Vazquez a grant to record The Visitor (2010) as part of their "New American Recording Projects."
+In 2009, The Aaron Copland Fund for Music, Inc. awarded Roland Music RVCD (Red Hook, NY) a grant to record The Visitor as part of their "New American Recording Projects."

-Roland Vazquez has performed at many clubs and festivals, including:

-In the Los Angeles area: The Baked Potato, Concerts By The Sea, John Anson Ford Amphitheatre, Lighthouse Café, Santa Monica Civic Auditorium;

-In the New York area: Birdland (New York jazz club), The Bottom Line (venue), Mikell's, The Falcon, Seventh Avenue South (jazz club), Village Gate;

-And festivals: Big Rock Jazz Festival KY, Edmonton International Jazz Festival, Flint Jazz Festival MI, Montreal International Jazz Festival, Vancouver International Jazz Festival.
+Roland Vazquez has performed at many clubs and festivals, including: In the Los Angeles area: The Baked Potato, Concerts By The Sea, John Anson Ford Amphitheatre, Lighthouse Café, Santa Monica Civic Auditorium; In the New York area: Birdland (New York jazz club), The Bottom Line (venue), Mikell's, The Falcon, Seventh Avenue South (jazz club), Village Gate; And festivals: Big Rock Jazz Festival KY, Edmonton International Jazz Festival, Flint Jazz Festival MI, Montreal International Jazz Festival, Vancouver International Jazz Festival.

 He has released several albums as artist producer, including Feel Your Dream (1982), The Tides of Time (1988), No Separate Love (1991), Further Dance (1997), Quintet Live (2007) and The Visitor (2010).
 His compositions have been performed and recorded by ensembles and jazz orchestras around the world.
 He has performed and toured mostly with his octet and quintet (1975-2015), occasionally also leading his own big band.
 Many jazz luminaries have recorded with him such as Anthony Jackson, Walt Weiskopf, Patrice Rushen, Bennie Maupin, Mark Soskin, Alex Acuña, Clare Fischer, Shirley Walker, Dick Oatts, Brian Lynch (musician), Nathan East, Luis Conte, MikeStern, Samuel Torres, Abe Laboriel, and Steve Tavaglione.